MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Java/README.md

 What is Python used for?
 Python is commonly used for developing websites and software, task automation, data analysis, and data visualization.
 Since it's relatively easy to learn, Python has been adopted by many non-programmers such as accountants and scientists, for a variety of everyday tasks, like organizing finances.

+Dart is an open-source general-purpose programming language.
+It is originally developed by Google and later approved as a standard by ECMA.
+Dart is a new programming language meant for the server as well as the browser.
+Introduced by Google, the Dart SDK ships with its compiler – the Dart VM.
+The SDK also includes a utility -dart2js, a transpiler that generates JavaScript equivalent of a Dart Script.
+This tutorial provides a basic level understanding of the Dart programming language.